 Things to do in O’ahu with Kids | Honolulu, Hawaii

 Planning a family holiday to O’ahu, Hawaii?
-Here you can find a list of things to do in O’ahu with kids along with useful information for your Hawaiian vacation such as when to visit, what to bring, where to eat and what to see and do on this stunning island.
+Here you can find a list of things to do in Honolulu with kids and all of O’ahu.
+You can also find some useful information for your Hawaiian vacation such as when to visit, what to bring, where to eat and what to see and do on this stunning island.
 If you are dreaming of Honolulu, read on!
 Make sure to also check out our guide to visiting Maui with Kids and our main guide Things to do in Hawaii with Kids.

-In this O’ahu travel guide, you can find everything you need to know to travel O’ahu with kids including:
+In this O’ahu travel guide, you can find everything you need to know to travel Honolulu and O’ahu with kids including: